Workers Comp Reserve Reviews Start With Current Loss Run

 A reason or reasons may exist for the above bullet points.
 Remember the equation Total Incurred = Paid + Reserves in your Workers Compensation reserve reviews.

-UP NEXT– Contacting your adjuster if you find something questionable.
+UP NEXT– Contact your adjuster if you find something questionable.

 ©J&L Risk Management Inc Copyright Notice